SebastianSchwank/Genesis/README.md

 \sum \limits_{n=0}^{\infty}

 License:
 Usage and developement on your own risk.
 No warrenty!
 The permission is given only for ediucational usage.
 This software is written by Sebastian Benedigt Josua Schwank.
-These three sentences have to be included in the Software License and it's permitted to remove them.

 For commercial usage and developement please contact me via Facebook:

 www.facebook.com/sebastian.schwank
 (Feel free to discuss my ideas with me :o)

+These sentences have to be included in the Software License and it's permitted to remove them.

 TODO: